ipfs/helia/FAQ.md

 For the areas that have been benchmarked, very favourably.

-There is a [benchmarking suite](./benchmarks) in this repository which will be extended to cover most functional areas.
+There is a [benchmarking suite](./benchmarks) in this repository which will be extended to cover most functional areas such as [data transfer](https://github.com/ipfs/helia/issues/88).

 #### Garbage collection

-Helia uses reference counting for garbage collection, this has proven to be much more scalable than the approaches taken by js-ipfs or Kubo.
+Helia uses reference counting for garbage collection.
+This has proven to be much more scalable than the approaches taken by js-ipfs or Kubo.

 Please see [#36](https://github.com/ipfs/helia/pull/36#issuecomment-1441403221) for graphs and discussion of the results.